SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 That doesn't look good!

 We now need a second observable for the system.
-In order to compute a probability of impact, we use an indicator function for if a trajectory impacts the wall.
+To compute a probability of impact, we use an indicator function for if a trajectory impacts the wall.
 In other words, this functions returns 1 if the trajectory hits the wall and 0 otherwise.

 ```@example control
 constraint_obs(sol, p) = sol[1, end] ≈ constraint[1] ? one(sol[1, end]) : zero(sol[1, end])
 ```

-Using the previously computed optimal initial conditions, lets compute the probability of hitting this wall
+Using the previously computed optimal initial conditions, let's compute the probability of hitting this wall

 ```@example control
 sm = SystemMap(remake(prob, u0 = make_u0(minx)), Tsit5(), callback = constraint_cbs)